circonus/docs/content/circonus/visualizations/graphs/histograms.md

 In order to visualize data in histogram form, you must enable histogram collection for the numeric metric in which you are interested.

-Navigate to the appropriate check, and from the Menu at top right, choose the "[Change Brokers & Metrics](/circonus/checks/edit/#Changingmetriccollection)" item.
+Navigate to the appropriate check, and from the Menu at top right, choose the "[Change Brokers & Metrics](/circonus/checks/edit/#changing-metric-collection)" item.
 The stacked boxes (if available) allow you to enable collection of data in histogram form.
 Textual data cannot be collected in histogram form.

-## Adding a histogram to a graph {#Addingahistogramtoagraph}
+## Adding a histogram to a graph

 In the metric tree, histograms are denoted by a multi-bar icon.
 Clicking "Add" will place a star on the metric and add it to the graph in a fashion similar to numeric data.